We work with some of the UK’s leading insurers:

 It can also be possible to secure cover with specialist providers, who specialise in offering cover to non-standard applicants.

-While it’s unlikely to be declined due to Crohn’s Disease alone, if multiple high-risk factors are identified it could be that you were deemed too risky to insure.
+You may be declined if multiple high-risk factors are identified by the insurer, and you were deemed too risky to insure.

 Other high risk factors could include (but aren’t limited to) a high-risk occupation, having a BMI that classes you as morbidly obese, as well as smoking and drinking in excess.

 Reassured have a specialist impaired risk team on hand to support you.
-So, even if you have previously been refused cover, there’s still hope.
+So, even if you have previously been refused life insurance, we’ll do our best to help you find some form of cover.

-At Reassured, not only do we work with some of the UK’s leading providers, but we also work with specialist insurers, allowing us to provide you with the details of the insurer who’s most likely to offer you cover.
+Not only do we work with some of the UK’s leading providers, but we also we also have an advised team that works with specialist insurers, allowing us to provide you with the details of the insurer who’s most likely to offer you cover.

 Simply get in touch for your free quotes.